 Do I need to get a visa before I arrive in Malawi?

-No, most nationalities will not have to get a visa for Malawi prior to arriving in the country as you will automatically get a 30-day visitor’s permit which costs US$75 upon entry.
-This can be extended, depending on the length of your placement, and more detailed information can be found in the Volunteer Handbook which will be sent to you with your placement offer.
+No, most nationalities will not have to get a visa for Malawi prior to arriving in the country but you will have to purchase a 30-day visitor’s permit which costs US$75 (paid in cash) upon entry.
+This can be extended, depending on the length of your placement, and more detailed information can be found in the Volunteer Handbook, which will be sent to you with your placement offer.
 Please note, however, that Malawian Immigration does not have a procedure for issuing visas to people entering the country to volunteer.
 We have been in consultation with the Regional Immigration Office in Mzuzu about this matter, and we have been advised that our volunteers can enter Malawi on a 30-day Visitor’s Permit.

 What things can I bring for the schools, Dispensary/Health Centre, projects, etc?

 The things you can bring will be limited by your luggage weight allowance.
-A previous volunteer has suggested that you should bring a little of the money you have raised so you can buy materials for any project you become involved with.
+A previous volunteer has suggested that you should bring a little money with you so you can buy materials for any project you become involved with.
 For example, you can buy footballs in Lilongwe, you can buy paper, pens, chalk, crayons, etc., in Mzuzu, you may wish to buy blackboard paint or paint for the pre-schools, and so on.

 Should I bring a mobile phone with me?

 Please see the question about e-mails and phones above.
 We recommend you bring a mobile phone with you but make sure it is “unlocked” and can be used with any network.
-There is a TNM reception at Mwaya Beach, although it can be spasmodic, and SIM cards are available to buy in most towns and villages throughout Malawi, or you can buy a SIM card at the airport or in Lilongwe when you arrive.
+There is good Airtel reception at Mwaya Beach, although it can be spasmodic, and SIM cards are available to buy in most towns and villages throughout Malawi, or you can buy a SIM card at the airport or in Lilongwe when you arrive.
 Top up vouchers are available to buy locally in Matete, Kande, and Kachere.
-Although we have solar power at Mwaya Beach, we would prefer it if you could bring your own solar charger for your phone, or charge it up when you are in Kande or Kachere where there’s mains electricity.
+You will need to bring your phone charger with you.

 How can my family contact me in an emergency?